georges-hayek/UsersPortal/README.md

-PTG ADD user to a group for a specific timev reredd
+PTG ADD user to a group for a specific time